 - Given the geographical distribution of our employee population, we used a variety of pay elements to structure the compensation arrangements of our employees.
 Consequently, for purposes of measuring the compensation of our employees to identify the median employee, rather than using annual total compensation, we selected base salary/wages and overtime pay, plus actual annual cash incentive compensation (annual bonus) paid through October 1, 2022 as the compensation measure.
-We annualized the compensation of employees to cover the full calendar year, and also annualized any new hires in 2022 as if they were hired at the beginning of the fiscal year, as permitted by SEC rules, in identifying the median employee. - We did not make any cost-of-living adjustments in identifying the median employee.
+We annualized the compensation of employees to cover the full calendar year, and also annualized any new hires in 2022 as if they were hired at the beginning of the fiscal year, as permitted by SEC rules, in identifying the median employee.
+We did not change our compensation practices in 2023, so believe the methodology used in 2022 is applicable to 2023 and, thus, using the same median employee is appropriate. - We did not make any cost-of-living adjustments in identifying the median employee.

 Annual Total Compensation of Median Employee.
-In order to determine the annual total compensation of the median employee, we identified and calculated the elements of that employee's compensation for 2022 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation in the amount of \$43,279 for 2022.
+In order to determine the annual total compensation of the median employee, we recalculated the elements of compensation that we calculated in 2022 for our median employee with the employee's compensation for 2023 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation in the amount of \$45,406 for 2023.

 Annual Total Compensation of Chief Executive Officer.
-With respect to the annual total compensation of our CEO, in accordance with SEC rules, we included the amount reported for Mr. Thompson in the "Total" column for 2022 in the Summary Compensation Table included in this Proxy Statement.
-For purposes of the alternative CEO pay ratio disclosed above, Mr. Thompson's annual total compensation was calculated by including the amount reported for Mr. Thompson in the "Total" column for 2022 in the Summary Compensation Table less the aggregate grant date fair value of the special one-time option award (\$8,934,336) as disclosed in the "Option Award" column of the Summary Compensation Table.
+With respect to the annual total compensation of our CEO, in accordance with SEC rules, we included the amount reported for Mr. Thompson in the "Total" column for 2023 in the Summary Compensation Table included in this Proxy Statement.